acheird/Travel_Guide/README.md

 Keep in touch - Stay up-to-date with the latest happenings in Thessaloniki by subscribing to our Newsletter.
 We’ll deliver exciting news, events, and exclusive content directly to your inbox.

 Footer
-The Footer contains our social media profiles and copyright information
+The Footer contains social media profiles and copyright information